 Giving thanks is one thing, but acknowledging everyone from the caterer to your photographer friend to the good lord who brought you together is the quickest way to lose an audience and get hit with the "wrap it up" music.

-He'll tell you he's got it ready in his head, but he'll be happy he practiced when he's able to confidently deliver in the moment.
+He'll tell you he's already got it in his head, but he'll be happy he practiced when he's able to confidently deliver in the moment.
 If he continues to refuse to practice, remind him of all the hours he spent improving his Call of Duty ranking and ask if the biggest day of his life warrants that same dedication.

 See?
 Isn't this one easier to read?

-In the end, your groom just needs an intro (welcoming the guests), a boatload of thank yous, some humorous anecdotes, and a romantic closer.
+In the end, your groom just needs an intro (welcoming the guests), a boatload of thank you's, some humorous anecdotes, and a romantic closer.
 That's it.
 No need to reinvent the wheel.

 On second thought, sincerity is better than Mad Libs.
 When in doubt, help him write something good, then clam up and raise your glass to his awesome toast.
 Your work is finally done.